Allfeat/genres-registry/README.md

 - Comprehensive list of music genres and their respective sub-genres.
 - Streamlined for blockchain applications written in Rust with Substrate.
+- Compatible with Ink and FRAME Substrate runtimes with the help of features `ink` and `substrate`.
 - Extensible and open to community contributions.

 ## Installation